khmelnitskiianton/Differentiator/README.md

 ## Using

-My program took only formuls with right grammatic.
+My program took only formulas with correct grammar.

-Pattern is(in example_formula.txt):
+The pattern is (in example_formula.txt):

 `( ( ((_ x _)+ (_1_))ln _) ^(_x_) )`

-The main rules in writing formuls are:
+The main rules for writing formulas are
-1. Every types of spaces is ignoring
+1. All types of spaces are ignored.
-2. All arguments must be `_` or another arguments `(...)` and have brackets!
+2. All arguments must be `_` or other arguments `(...)` and have parentheses!
-3. If function is unary (one arg), write it in the left and right side is `_`
+3. If function is unary (one arg), write it in left and right side is `_`.

 **Types in formula**: